OR13/draft-steele-vc-issuer/draft-steele-vc-issuer.md

 ### Read

 Retrieving a verifiable credential requires several steps to be completed.
-The server must determine if the credential with the given `id` is available.
+The server MUST determine if the credential with the given `id` is available.
 Some credentials types SHOULD require authorization, and other credential types SHOULD support anonymous access.
 If the credential does not support anonymous access, the server MUST ensure the client making the request is authorized to read the credential.
 A detailed analys of credential types and their associated requirements is beyond the scope of this document.